 Accordingly, there is much to admire here.
 Beginning constantly wrongfoots its audience, teetering from sweet, sedate moments to triggering violence, from uneasy tension to contemplative landscape shots.
 At times the storytelling feels as alien and dreamlike as the flowing Georgian script that crops up, looking for all the world like some half-remembered offspring of Hebrew.
 Camera choices are also brave – where there is dialogue, the active speakers are usually offscreen, out of frame.
 An endearing sequence of straight-to-camera interviews with children as they explain their understanding of Heaven and Hell brings some much-needed levity to the piece.

 To match this preponderance on cinematic textures, there is, too, an abundance of themes to unpick, should one go looking.
 Innocence and sin, persecution and sacrifice.
 Womanhood and agency in the institutions of religion, marriage and society.
 Biblical, Abrahamic stuff.
 All work in service to an ambiguous climax, tending full on, Darren Araronofsky’s mother!
 (2017) levels of allegorical.
 It’s as likely to rile as much as entrance but I was fully there for it.
 My one personal bugbear is that Nicolas Jaar, soundtrack to many a late night afterparty, is highly billed as providing the music for the film.
 However, don’t come expecting a moody house-inflected soundscape, as the film is mostly unscored other than a bizarrely out-of-place end credits track.
 Not that Beginning needs any extra layers to its dense, thoughtful offering.
 Go and watch with an open mind and observant eye.

 Beginning won the Best Film, Best Director, Best Screenplay and Best Actress prizes in San Sebastian.
-A UK release will follow in 2021.
+On VoD on Friday, January 29th.